jbakeacake/PokeBot/README.md

 > **Commands**

-Here's a list of commands you use:
+Here's a list of commands you can use:
 - !catch : Captures the current wandering Pokemon.
 Is succesful if you are the first user to send the command.
 - !inventory : Displays a list of all the Pokemon you've caught.